-- ~ Students can work together, but record separately. - $\sim$ Distribute the Nebraska Elephant Timeline (p.
-18). - ~ Students will complete It's Time to Get In Line section of the Activity 2 Data Sheet (p.
-16-17).
+- ~ Students can work together, but record separately. - ~ Distribute the Nebraska Elephant Timeline. - ~ Students will complete It's Time to Get In Line section of the Activity 2 Data Sheet (p.
+16-17). - ~ After students make an extinction predition, direct them to the Elephant Mugshots Posters and have them answer #8 on their data sheet.